Watch a Solar Eclipse On-the-Go

 Modern communications technology crosses the reaches of time and space.
 So why shouldn’t you be able to observe the Sun during a solar eclipse with the cell phone in your pocket?
 Fortunately, we have an app for that.

 Total Solar Eclipse is the Exploratorium’s free mobile app that incorporates our eclipse livestreaming programs.
-Now available for iOS and Android users at the Apple App Store and Google Play Store, the app allows you to view our livestreams of the annular solar eclipse on October 14, 2023, and the total solar eclipse on April 8, 2024.
+Now available for iOS and Android users at the Apple App Store and Google Play Store, the app allows you to view our livestreams of the total solar eclipse on April 8, 2024.